toumbask/omeka-s-docker/README.md

 4. Run

-    `docker run -d --name docker_instance_name -p [HTTP_PORT]:80 -v /var/run/mysqld/mysqld.sock:/var/run/mysqld/mysqld.sock -v /path/to/save/omekas/files:/var/www/html/files omeka`
+    `docker run -d --name omeka_instance_name -p [HTTP_PORT]:80 -v /var/run/mysqld/mysqld.sock:/var/run/mysqld/mysqld.sock -v /path/to/save/omekas/files:/var/www/html/files omeka`

-    where `[HTTP_PORT]` is the port where you'd like to expose Omeka-S on and `[MYSQL_PORT]` is the port via which your MySQL-Database is running on.
+    where `[HTTP_PORT]` is the port where you'd like to expose Omeka-S on...

 ### Use
 - Access the page on `http://localhost:[HTTP_PORT]/install`

+### Notice
+Omeka-S is not ready for production.
+For that reason I wanted to provide measures to change your whole deployment against a new one without loosing files and database.

+This project has been encouraged by [RAHLWES - HISTORICAL RESEARCH SERVICE](https://rahlwes.eu/).